moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE_DONE {#message-subscribe-done}

-A publisher sends a `SUBSCRIBE_DONE` message to indicate it will not open any additional streams for a subscription.
+A publisher sends a `SUBSCRIBE_DONE` message to indicate it will not open any additional streams or send any more datagrams for a subscription.
 When all streams for the subscription are fully closed, each endpoint can destroy its subscription state.

 Note that some objects in the subscribed groups might never be delivered, because a stream was reset, or never opened in the first place, due to the delivery timeout.

-A sender MUST NOT send SUBSCRIBE_DONE until it has closed all streams it will ever open for a subscription.
-After sending SUBSCRIBE_DONE, MoQT can immediately destroy subscription state.
-The QUIC layer might still be resolving the closing of the stream on the wire.
+A sender MUST NOT send SUBSCRIBE_DONE until it has closed all streams it will ever open, and has no pending datagrams, for a subscription.
+After sending SUBSCRIBE_DONE, the sender  can immediately destroy subscription state, although stream state may persist until delivery completes.

-A receiver that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds in case some unopened streams are still inbound due to prioritization or packet loss.
+A receiver that receives SUBSCRIBE_DONE SHOULD set a timer of at least 2 seconds in case some datagrams or unopened streams are still inbound due to prioritization or packet loss.
 Once the timer has expired, the receiver destroys subscription state once all open streams for the subscription have closed.
-A receiver MAY destroy subscription state earlier, at the cost of potentially not delivering some late objects to the application.
+Ai receiver MAY destroy subscription state earlier, at the cost of potentially not delivering some late objects to the application.

 The format of `SUBSCRIBE_DONE` is as follows: